 Here’s the good news: You don’t need to spend a single cent on acquiring traffic.

 What I’m saying is this: Even if you’re a startup with $0 to spend on marketing, you can still drive traffic to your online store.

 By using the awesome free traffic sources I’m going to share with you in this article.

 #1: Your blog

 If you’re neglecting your eCommerce store’s blog, that’s a huge mistake.
-Your blog is a super valuable asset when it comes to free traffic sources.
+Your blog is possibly the single most important website traffic sources in your arsenal.

-Getting links to a high-quality guide or infographic, however, is MUCH easier.
+Getting links to high-quality blog posts or infographics, however, is MUCH easier.

-Plus, even if you do rank your product pages, you’re still limited to the keywords around your products.
+Plus, even if you do rank your product pages on Google, you’re still limited to the keywords around your products.
 Once you rank for them, you hit a ceiling.

 So now you might be wondering...